peterjunpark/gpu-cluster-networking/docs/reference/hardware-support.rst

 Hardware support matrix
 ***********************

+When deploying ROCm, compatibility between the accelerators and NICs is critical for ensuring optimized data transfer in high-performance computing environments.
+The following NICs have been validated for use with AMD Instinct MI300X, MI200, and MI100 accelerators, supporting high-speed interconnects like RoCE v2 (RDMA over Converged Ethernet) and InfiniBand for low-latency, high-throughput communication.

 The processes detailed in these guides are validated to run on the following hardware in tandem with AMD Instinct™ accelerators: